Skip to content

 Multiple Application Images

 Relocation can be problematic for memory.
-When your firmware application undergoes the linking step during compilation, then linker assigns memory addresses for all the functions and static variables in your code.
+When your firmware application undergoes the linking step during compilation, the linker assigns memory addresses for all the functions and static variables in your code.
 It needs to know where the executable is being placed in memory to do this.
 But what if you have two different images, which require different offsets?

 One solution is a swap algorithm.